degt/degt/README.md

 ### Hi there 👋

+A multi-dicipliplinary creative from Chile working as Lead Designer at School 4 One and Frontend Developer at Seer.
+I have ample experience designing and developing mobile and web applications.
+When I'm not designing, I love spending my time painting watercolor and taking pictures.

 <!--
 **degt/degt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.